SvenKratz/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

 I basically followed the "don't be a hero" approach and used an existing and proven model architecture, VGG16.
-I chose this model because of its high performance on the ImageNet dataset and the availability of pre-trained weights, which would save me time during training.
+I chose this model because of its high performance on the ImageNet dataset and the availability of pre-trained weights, which would save me time during training, as I could "freeze" the weights of the layers belonging to VGG16.

 VGG16 will, however only extract useful features from images, and not learn how to drive the car.
 Therefore, I added an additional two fully-connected layers to learn the driving task from the features provided by VGG.